 A student needs to supply a Student Access and Accommodation Services digital ID card or faculty letter.
 If a student electronically sends their digital ID card, they are permanently eligible with Student Access and Accommodation Services.
 If the student forwards you a faculty accommodation letter, that means the student is receiving services for a specific period of time and the letter includes an end date.

-If a student with a disability has the approved accommodation of taking an exam at Student Access and Accommodation Services, the student is required to submit the Exam Request three (3) business days before the exam.
+If a student with a disability and/or medical/mental health condition has the approved accommodation of taking an exam at Student Access and Accommodation Services, the student is required to submit the Exam Request three (3) business days before the exam.
 There are no exceptions.
 Our office needs this time to set up the accommodations.
 If the student says that Student Access and Accommodation Services has refused to accommodate their exam request, please call Student Access and Accommodation Services to verify the validity of that statement and to discuss options in this situation.

 Adequate time must be allotted for completing the processes of converting textbooks into alternative formats (i.e., Braille, enlarged print, computer based electronic text, creating closed captioned videos) and requesting sign language interpreters to insure that qualified students will have access to required course materials at the start of the semester.
 Faculty and other teaching staff are asked to provide names of textbooks and other reading materials, as well as, a reading lists (i.e., the sequence of the chapters or sections that will be assigned) to Student Access and Accommodation Services Text Conversion Lab upon request.